 Primary care physicians tend to undertreat children with constipation.
 Recent evidence has suggested that early adequate therapeutic intervention was more likely to be beneficial and contributed to successful outcome of constipation.
 In general 50% of children with chronic constipation will be cured after a year and 65-70% after 2 years, particularly in motivated, compliant families.

-Investigation and treatment for child constipation is available at our clinics in Horley and Reigate, Surrey, making us easily accessible to see children from all nearby areas, including Chichester, Banstead, Dorking, Epsom, Guildford, Redhill, Southampton, Portsmouth, Royal Tunbridge Wells, Maidstone, and Epsom.
+Our private clinic in Charlwood is perfectly located to see patients from all nearby areas, including Chichester, Banstead, Dorking, Epsom, Guildford, Redhill, Southampton, Portsmouth, Royal Tunbridge Wells, Maidstone, and Epsom.
 We also have private clinics based in Surrey and Wimbledon, London.